Birgitte Hjort Sørensen: Career

 In 2010, she made her breakthrough by playing the idealistic journalist, Katrine Fønsmark, in the DR fictional political drama Borgen which charted the rise of Denmark's first female prime minister.
 In order to prepare for the role, she spent a summer training with television news teams and reporters.
 Sørensen received critical acclaim for playing a strong female protagonist on the show, and international recognition especially in the United Kingdom.
 For the show's third season, Sørensen received a nomination for the Robert Award for Best Actress in a Leading Role (Television).
 She also garnered her first nomination for the Robert Award for Best Actress in a Leading Role for playing a criminal psychologist's secretary in the action film Ved verdens ende (2009) with Nikolaj Lie Kaas, and Nikolaj Coster-Waldau.
 In 2012, Sørensen portrayed painter Marie Krøyer in the biographical film The Passion of Marie which earned her second Best Actress nomination at the Robert Awards.
 The following year, she appeared as Virgilia in the play Coriolanus with Tom Hiddleston at Donmar Warehouse, London.

 In 2015, Sørensen appeared in the "Hardhome" episode of the HBO fantasy drama series Game of Thrones playing Karsi, a wildling chieftain.
 In the same year, she starred with Anna Kendrick in the musical comedy sequel Pitch Perfect 2 as Kommissar, the leader of a rival German a cappella group.
 She was also nominated for the Bodil Award for Best Supporting Actress for her performance in Someone You Love, in which she played a mother suffering with drug addiction.

 Sørensen played Andy Warhol's muse Ingrid in Martin Scorsese's HBO television series, Vinyl (2016).
 In the latter part of the same year, she made her Broadway debut in the play Les Liaisons Dangereuses.
 She reprised her role as Katrine Fønsmark in Borgen in 2022 when the show returned for a fourth season on Netflix.

 Personal life

-She is in a relationship with television writer and producer Kristian Ladegaard Pedersen and they have two daughters.
+She is in a relationship with television writer and producer Kristian Ladegaard Pedersen.
+They met when she auditioned for a role as a television host and have two daughters.